notionparallax/blog/_posts/2020-04-23-waldenpond_explainer.md

 - [The Guardian](https://www.theguardian.com/)(News)
 - [The Verge](https://www.theverge.com/features) (Tech)

-Remember that it's easier to pack a hour if you have a mix of short articles as well as long ones.
+It's easier to pack a hour if you have a mix of short articles as well as long ones, so be broad in your saving habits.

+---

+So there you have it, Walden Pond, the zine's first outing on the world stage.
+I'd love to know what you think about it, or what's stopping you from signing up.
+(I make the website with the typing[], so I can change things!)

+As an extra incentive, it's half price at the moment!